-This sacred axis connects the hyang, or spirits of the mountain revered since ancient times.
+The hyang, or spirits of the mountain are revered since ancient times.
 The sultan of Yogyakarta is seen as the leader of the Javanese kingdom, and Nyi Roro Kidul the Queen of the Southern Ocean (a form of Tara) is the deity revered by Javanese people as the spiritual consort of the Javanese kings.

 The mountain is connected to many legends:

 • The legend of the Bubrah Market – Under the crater of Merapi is a haunted location used as a busy place of gathering for spirits (makhluk halus).
 It is chaotic (‘bubrah’) and busy like a market, hence its name.
 Many climbers recall a mystical experience when camping there or passing this place.
 At midnight, loud crowd-like noises can be heard and even Javanese gamelan music is heard among the crowds.
 Many climbers also claim to have seen spirits, like a figure hanging on a cliff or a long-haired creature.

 • The legend of Keraton Merapi – One of the palaces (in Javanese, kraton) used by the rulers of the spirit kingdom lies inside Merapi, ruled by Empu Rama and Empu Permadi.
 This palace is said to be a spiritual counterpart to the Yogyakarta sultanate, with roads, soldiers, princes and vehicles.